Active Directory Enumeration: RPCClient

 Net Share Get Information

 As with the previous commands, the share enumeration command also comes with the feature to target a specific entity.
 The command netsharegetinfo followed by the name of the share you are trying to enumerate will extract details about that particular share.
-This detail includes the path of the share, remarks, it will indicate if the share has a password for access, it will tell the number of users accessing the share and what kind of access is allowed on the share.
+This detail includes the path of the share, any remarks, whether the share has a password for access, the number of users accessing it, and the type of access allowed.

 netsharegetinfo Confidential